 The Sparkles – “No Friend of Mine”, “Hipsville 29 BC”.
 There were a lot of garage bands from Texas that recorded some great singles in the 60’s.
 The former is their best, a tough, tight piece of fuzzed out heaven.

 The Starlets – “I Sold My Heart to the Junkman”.
 Or is the Bluebelles (with Patti LaBelle).
 There’s a big ol’ story behind this, and mostly it’s half told.
 Basically, they allegedly slapped the Bluebelles name onto this song that was recorded by the Starlets, which happened on occasion.
 This time, it caused a stir and the Starlets career went pffft.

 The Street Corner Society – “Summer Days / Summer Nights”.
 An obscure, but near perfect, sunshine pop single from 1967.
 Brian Hyland wrote and produced this for Jubliee Records, so it may be him as a pseudonym since he was on Dot Records at the time.

-The Stereo Dynamics – “On the Road South”.
+The Stereo Shoestring – “On the Road South”.
 Yeah, they may have copped a song by the Pretty Things, but no one checked on those things, especially when a small band out of Corpus Christi recorded their lone 45.
 The guitar sound is pretty rad, though, with a lot of fuzz and distortion.